foomur/reversing-with-lena151/README.md

 # Reversing With Lena151

-Use a Windows XP SP3 isolated VM with Ollydbg installed.
+Use an isolated Windows XP SP3 VM with Ollydbg installed.